-This very rare disorder is nearly always hereditary and is most commonly inherited as a dominant gene that is carried on the X chromosome, one of the two sex chromosomes.
+This very rare disorder is nearly always hereditary.
+It is most commonly inherited as a dominant gene that is carried on the X chromosome, one of the two sex chromosomes.
+There are several other even rarer forms of hypophosphatemic rickets.

 The genetic defect causes a kidney tubule abnormality that allows an inappropriately high amount of phosphate to be excreted into the urine, resulting in low levels of phosphate in the blood.
 Because bones need phosphate for growth and strength, this deficiency causes defective bones.
 Females with hypophosphatemic rickets have less severe bone disease than do males.